 Is a calcium supplement right for you?

 Because nutritional supplements can be purchased over the counter, individuals assume incorrectly that they are completely safe.
-Dietary supplements can interfere with absorption, other supplements, medications, and can be toxic if taken in high doses.
+Dietary supplements can interfere with absorption, other supplements, and medications and can be toxic if taken in high doses.

 - Calcium and iron supplements can prevent each other from being fully absorbed when taken together.
 This is true of many minerals, including magnesium, because they get into absorption competition with each other and so are best taken separately.